ethicalabs-ai/ouroboros/README.md

 ## Contributing

-This project is open-source and welcomes contributions from those interested in recursive intelligence, AI refinement loops, and sustainable intelligence paradigms.
+This project is open-source and welcomes contributions from those interested in recursive intelligence, LLM refinement loops, and sustainable AI/ML paradigms.